myers32/Currency-calculator/README.md

 ## *What do this project contain?*

-This project contains the HTML, CSS and JavaScript languages.
+This project contains the HTML, CSS and JavaScript.

 ## *What's the purpose?*